Stanlazy/sp24_ece425_.release/mp0/GUIDE.md

 We have provided the Makefile that contains everything about invoking VCS.
 We have also provided the template testbench file.

-- Copy the sim folder into the folder that NC-Verilog just generated, in this case, into `inv_run1`.
+- Copy the sim (provided in this repository) folder into the folder that NC-Verilog just generated, in this case, into `inv_run1`.

 The folder structure should look like this: